mabrams25/Rockbuster-Stealth-Data-Analysis-Project/README.md

 Primary Objectives:

 * Write moderately complex SQL queries to answer business questions
-* Present SQL results to business managers by creative storytelling and visualizations
+* Present SQL results to business managers by creative storytelling using PowerPoint and visualizations from Tableau
 * Present SQL results to technical colleagues using Excel and by creating a data dictionary

 **Click on the following links below to view my visualizations from Tableau Public:**